hectorip/CreateClassesStructure/README.md

 CreateClassesStructure
 ======================

-Ruby Script to read a YAML and create File Structure
+Ruby Script to read a YAML and create File Structure, using templates.